How to pay an international invoice: The best way to pay international suppliers

 If you are sending funds overseas, the most cost-effective (and simple) way to pay international suppliers is to use an open banking payments solution like Crezco.

 Crezco can help

-Crezco makes international account-to-account payments easy, letting you make international payments directly to the supplier’s existing local bank account without the need to create any virtual IBANs or local wallets.
+Crezco makes international account-to-account payments easy and secure, letting you make international payments directly to the supplier’s existing local bank account without creating any virtual IBANs or local wallets.

 With Crezco’s cross-border payment solution, you can benefit from competitive rates without worrying about any hidden fees.
 You can make cardless, frictionless payments to 100+ countries, and the platform currently supports over 70 currencies.
 On top of this, you can be confident that your payment will be made quickly and securely, with minimal effort required on your part.

 Crezco will also provide both you and the supplier with complete transparency, as both you and the supplier will get live updates when payments leave your account and arrive in theirs.
 You’ll also benefit from Crezco’s use of open banking and award-winning proprietary risk tools (Sentinel), which keep your international payments safe and secure.

 More ways to save money when paying international invoices

 Our top tip to save money when paying international suppliers is to request an invoice in both your and your vendor’s currencies.
 While not every international supplier will be able or willing to do this, it can be a great money-saver when possible, as it allows you to compare the costs of making a payment in each currency, and choose the most affordable option for you.

 We would also recommend monitoring the currency exchange market if you know you’re due to pay an international supplier in the near future.
 Keeping tabs on the actual exchange rate will help you estimate your upcoming business spending, and allow you to make informed decisions when choosing how to send money abroad.